 The Parks, Recreation, and Natural Areas Plan was adopted by the City Council on Monday, November 7, 2011.
 Read more

-Renton’s Veterans Memorial Park opened in 2003, and offers a unique setting to view and reflect on the names of nearly 2,000 etched marble plaques.
-Each plaque represents and honors a military veteran.
+Renton's Veterans Memorial Park opened in 2003, and offers a unique setting to view and reflect on the names of nearly 2,000 etched marble plaques.
+Each plaque represents and honors a military veteran who served their country.
 Each plaque is unique, and deserves to be respected.
-Every Memorial Day, the City of Renton and local veterans groups provide a stirring ceremony at Veterans Memorial Park.
+Every Memorial Day, the City of Renton and local veterans groups provide a stirring ceremony at the Park.

-The city is in the process of hiring a contractor to install new black granite plaques, which will replace all existing etched or blank marble plaques.
-This new material and its attachment to the concrete walls will provide decades of minimally required maintenance.
-All existing etched plaques will be replicated in the same location that they currently reside.
+The city is hiring a contractor to install new polished black granite panels, which will replace all existing etched or blank marble plaques.
+This new, thicker material and its attachment to the concrete walls will provide decades of minimally required maintenance.
+All existing etched plaques will be replicated in the same look and location as they currently reside.

 Email the Director